rajnautiyal/movies/solution.md

 ﻿# Basic Design:
 * Implemented as Domain-Driven Architecture.
+* Spring boot + Mysql for API design
+* React of the Web desgin

 # General Flow:
 * First, the user will register as a new user in the application, using JWT authentication for the same.